PROFILE

 which grants a certain degree of freedom to the

 media.
-The written press, while considered
+Much of the written press, while

-largely free, has ties to individual political
+considered largely free, has ties to individual

-objective reporting or analysis.
-Cambodia has an
+to provide objective reporting or analysis.

-estimated 20 Khmer-language newspapers that are
+newspapers that are published regularly.
+Of

-published daily.
-There are two major
+these, eight are published daily.
+There are two

-English-language newspapers, one of which is
+major English-language newspapers, one of which

-produced daily.
-Broadcast media, in contrast to
+is produced daily.
+Broadcast media, in contrast

-print, is more closely controlled.
-It tends to
+to print, is more closely controlled.
+It tends

-be politically affiliated, and access for
+to be politically affiliated, and access for

 opposition parties is extremely limited.